multisynq/react-together/website/src/pages/Documentation/pricing/PRICING.md

 ### Powered by Multisynq

 The network traffic for these "togetherified" components leverages the cutting-edge Multisynq Synchronizer DePIN infrastructure.
 It's like a glimpse into the future of web development!
 Multisynq has simple, low cost pricing and free development resources.
-Often, ninety percent cheaper than the alternatives.
+Often, <mark> 90% cheaper than the alternatives. </mark>

 ### Generous Free Tier